jxjo/AirfoilEditor/README.md

 <!---
 ## Hicks-Henne based airfoils

-Hicks-Henne “bump” functions are applied to a base aerofoil and add a linear combination of single-signed sine functions to deform its upper and lower surfaces to create a new aerofoil shape.
+Hicks-Henne “bump” functions are applied to a base airfoil and add a linear combination of single-signed sine functions to deform its upper and lower surfaces to create a new airfoil shape.
 They are used in the airfoil optimizer Xoptfoil2 as an alternative to Bezier curves to create new airfoil designs.

 The Airfoil Editor allows to visualize the Hicks-Henne functions which were applied to an airfoil.
 For this a special file format '.hicks' is used to interchange with Xoptfoil2.